Templates (KDL)

 jiangyu templates inspect --type UnitLeaderTemplate \

 --name squad_leader.darby --output texttemplates inspect --output text is the scan-friendly view.
-The default JSON output is for scripting.
+The default is pretty, and --output json is for scripting.
 Pass --with-mod <project-path> to inspect the effective template state after your project's clones and patches apply, before you launch MENACE.

 Compile-time errors